AhmadBilalDSA/Adexa/README.md

 # ADEXA

+> [!WARNING]
+> **AUTHORIZED SECURITY TESTING ONLY**
+>
+> ADEXA is intended exclusively for cybersecurity research, education, controlled laboratory environments, and security testing performed with explicit authorization.
+>
+> **Do not use ADEXA against systems, applications, networks, or infrastructure without explicit permission from the owner.**

 ### Adaptive Exploit Repair and Verification Framework

 **ADEXA** is an AI-assisted cybersecurity research framework that analyzes failed security-testing payloads, generates repaired candidates, and verifies whether the repaired payload succeeds against an authorized test environment.